-Kewal Krishan & Co, Chartered Accountants
+Kewal Krishan & Co, Accountants | Tax Advisors

-Self-Employment Tax
+Self-Employment Tax Deadlines

 In the multifaceted world of U.S. taxation, self-employment tax stands out as a significant consideration for entrepreneurs, freelancers, and independent contractors.
 This tax, which covers contributions to Social Security and Medicare, represents not just a financial obligation but also a strategic planning opportunity.
 As a Certified Public Accountant specializing in U.S. Taxation and Accounting, I am here to provide an in-depth exploration of the self-employment tax, particularly focusing on its deductible component, to offer actionable insights that go beyond basic advice and tailor solutions for savvy business owners aiming to optimize their fiscal health.